DaRoyalCyber/Arabic-English-Plate-OCR/README.md

-Arabic & English License Plate Recognition System (OCR) 🚗🔍
+ License Plate Recognition System (OCR) 🚗🔍

 This project represents a professional implementation of Optical Character Recognition (OCR) and Computer Vision techniques to automate the detection and recognition of vehicle license plates in both Arabic and English.